SmallLion/MrBudDesigner/README.md

 Email: `mrbuddesigner@gmail.com`
-Feel free to shoot my inbox with an email, for nay reason, including belows:
+Feel free to shoot my inbox with an email, for any reason, including belows:

 - You need help in Game design/development.
-- You need to make a friend who would mess up every little thing, but do big things nicely.
+- You need to make a friend who would mess up little things, but do big things nicely.
 - You are interested in my upcoming game, **Wheel Rider**!

 ![](unknown.png)